vetrolamu/code-test-javascript/README.md

-# devBuddies Code Test for JavScript Ninjas
+# devBuddies Code Test for JavaScript Ninjas

 ## Your motivation